mcpalmer1980/mp3-gui/README.md

 ### Options
 - Sort by Count - Sort artists by song count instead of alphabetically
-- Extra Details - Display ablums from each artist
+- Extra Details - Display albums from each artist
 - Unfold Details - Display each album on its own line of text
 - Minimum Count - Only artists with at least this number of songs will be shown
 - Play on Click - Play songs by an artist when you click instead of editing